 Since then, many media producers have turned to the AR/VR platform as a way to create immersion, emotion and empathy in a viewer or user.
 At the facilities of Sheridan College’s Screen Industries Training Centre, known as SIRT, the mission is to more fully understand and advance these platforms and their abilities.

 For the creators at Avara (Gupta, an award-winning digital media executive, and Edward Burtynsky, an award-winning Canadian photographer, are co-founders), there’s a similar drive.

 In addition to the Polar Bear app, they have developed an Endangered Species series that lets users learn about and interact with remarkable animals in their natural habitats, including the Sumatran Tiger, Pantanal Black Panther, and Scimitar Horned Oryx.

 And Avara has created highly realistic AR experiences as part of The Anthropocene Project, which is part digital media platform, part art gallery exhibit, part environmentalist endeavour.

-Using Burtynsky’s incredible large-scale photographs of nature and the environment, these incredibly detailed AR experiences stitch together thousands of high-resolution images, combined using proprietary software, to generate an immersive AR object or image that can be seen across a 360-degree field-of-view with astounding visual fidelity.
+Using Burtynsky’s incredible large-scale photographs of nature and the environment, these incredibly detailed AR experiences stitch together thousands of high-resolution images, using proprietary software, to generate an immersive AR object or image with astounding visual fidelity across a 360-degree field-of-view.

-Such AR experiences can be enjoyed anywhere, anytime, by downloading the AVARA trigger; the latest AVARA app and update including those developed in collaboration with Polar Bears International is available on Google Play and the Apple App Store.
+Such AR experiences can be enjoyed anywhere, anytime, by downloading the Avara trigger; the latest app and update including those developed in collaboration with Polar Bears International are on Google Play and the Apple App Store.

 That should leave plenty of time to become empathetic when, on February 27, International Polar Bear Day is observed.